gra-m/obstacle-avoid-sprite/Commentary.md

 * Origin is mapped relative to bottom left corner of Sprite

 ## Sprite mixes Model info (position rotation scale size) with view info (the texture we want to draw)
 * So Sprite is inappropriate if implementing design patterns where model and view are strictly separated.

+Replace the XKBOPTIONS definition in /etc/default/keyboard with

+XKBOPTIONS="ctrl:nocaps"

+Option "XkbOptions" "caps:swapescape"